-XIII.
-MANNER OF PROCEEDINGS
+J. MANNER OF PROCEEDINGS

 The College will follow the same inquiry, investigation, adjudication, and sanctioning proceedings, as listed below, for all cases involving an allegation of dating violence, domestic violence, sexual assault, or stalking.
+During the inquiry and investigation processes, WDT may make an auditory record of meetings involving the Reporter, Respondent, and witnesses.
+Those recordings, if taken, will be the only recordings considered to be official recordings for the purposes of verifying information.